deeraj-balamurugan/backend/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- React.js
+- Nodejs
-- Material UI
+- Express
-- Axios
+- Sequelize
-- Vite
+- JWT
-- Data grid
+- dotenv
-- React Router
+- CORS

 ## <a name="features">🔋 Features</a>